Meet the Team

 Dr. Sophie Ward

-Dr Sophie Ward is the Deputy Head of School for Psychology at Arden University and acting Programme Lead for the MSc Psychology conversion course.
-Sophie is a Chartered Psychologist and has been working in Higher Education for over 8 years, both in professional services and academia.
-Her main area of interest is Occupational Psychology, with her most recent research exploring the sources of and reactions to work frustration, testing multiple models using mixed methodology.
+Sophie is a Chartered Coaching Psychologist and has been working in Higher Education for over 10 years, both in professional services and academia.
+Sophie’s main area of interest is Occupational Psychology, with her PhD exploring the sources of and reactions to work frustration, testing multiple models using mixed methodology.

-Sophie is also a qualified test user (ability and personality) and mental health first aider, who continues to work with public sector organisations such as the Fire and Rescue Service and National Health Service.
+Sophie is also a qualified test user and mental health first aider, who continues to work with public sector organisations such as the Fire and Rescue Service and National Health Service.
 Sophie has worked closely with West Midland’s Fire Service as a data analyst, researcher, educator, and on a project aimed to assess operational preparedness on incident ground.
-The latter was published in an Edited book "Applying Occupational Psychology to the Fire Service: Emotion, Risk and Decision Making" and was awarded the Psychometrics Forum Excellence in Psychometrics Award 2016.
-Sophie is currently assisting on research assessing service user experience of online therapy within the National Health Service and supporting the public sector through voluntary work with the British Red Cross and St John’s Ambulance.
+She is currently a governor for an education academy in West Midlands and is assisting on research assessing service user experience of online therapy within the National Health Service.
+She has also recently supported the public sector through voluntary work with the British Red Cross and St John’s Ambulance.
+In 2023 she was awarded a national award for women in leadership by SheInspires.

 Anthony’s areas of interest include occupational psychology, health psychology and co-creation.
 Anthony’s PhD explored solutions to sedentary behaviour and physical inactivity in workplace settings.
 Anthony also has a keen interest in personality and intelligence research, is a qualified psychometrician and has been a recipient of the Psychometrics Forum’s Excellence in Psychometrics Award.
 Alongside academic research, Anthony has also worked as an independent business psychology consultant helping organisations to develop evidence-based recruitment and selection practices.
 Passionate about making psychology more accessible, Anthony has written and contributed to books, blogs and magazines within the field of occupational psychology, with his research being featured in publications such as Forbes.